-It’s hard to believe it’s already been two years since I captured this shot of two does crossing Reeve’s Slough at the Sequoyah National Wildlife Refuge in Oklahoma.
-It was November 2021 when I pulled into the parking area and heard splashing.
-That’s when I noticed a line of deer getting ready to cross the slough.
-I was able to snap this image of two does moving through the shallow water, partially hidden by the plants.
+I photographed deer crossing Reeve’s Slough in the Sequoyah National Wildlife Refuge in Oklahoma.
+It was a calm November morning in 2021 when I pulled into the parking area and heard splashing in the distance.
+A small group of deer was getting ready to cross the slough.
+Two does stepped into the open long enough for me to capture this moment as they moved through the shallow water.

 Image Information: